AAGI-AUS/AAGIQuarto/README.md

 - **AAGI PowerPoint Presentation:** [AAGI PPT Slide Demo](https://aagi-aus.github.io/AAGIQuarto/demos/template-pptx.pptx) ([Source](https://github.com/AAGI-AUS/AAGIQuarto/blob/main/docs/demos/template-pptx.qmd))

 ## Installing

+### Getting Quarto

+If you do not have Quarto installed on your device (and are not already using RStudio, which includes it by default), you will need to do that first.
+[Go here](https://quarto.org/docs/get-started/) for instructions on how to install Quarto.

+### Getting the Template

 Use your terminal or command prompt to run the install commands.
 Alternatively, if you use RStudio or VS Code(ium)/Positron you can use the terminal emulator, but not the R/Python/Julia REPL, in those IDEs to run the commands.